Documentation Revision Date: 2018-12-31

-This data set includes 4 data files in *.csv format and 3 companion files in *.pdf format.
+This dataset includes four data files in *.csv format and three companion files in *.pdf format.

 Table of Contents

 - Data Set Overview

 This dataset describes the environment, soil, and vegetation on nonsorted circles and earth hummocks at seven study sites along a N-S-transect from the Arctic Ocean to the Arctic Foothills, Alaska, based on data collected from 2000 to 2006.
 These frost-boil features are important landscape components of the arctic tundra.
 Data includes the baseline plot information for vegetation, soils, and site factors for 117 study plots subjectively located in areas of homogeneous, representative vegetation on frost-heave features surrounding stable tundra.
 Nine community types were identified in three bioclimate subzones.
 Vegetation was classified according to the Braun-Blanquet system.

 The Pre-ABoVE vegetation plot datasets were curated to create the Alaska Arctic Vegetation Archive (AVA-AK; Walker et al. 2016b, Walker 2013).
 The AVA-AK is a regional database that is part of the larger Arctic Vegetation Archive (Walker 2016a, Walker et al. 2013, Walker and Raynolds 2011).
 The database contains vegetation plots from homogeneous plant communities with tables of cover or cover-abundance scores for all species and accompanying environmental site data.
 Field data were collected using Braun-Blanquet, US National Vegetation Classification protocols, or comparable methods.

 Project: Arctic-Boreal Vulnerability Experiment (ABoVE)